MarkSchemmer/2D-game-porfolio/README.md

     - Classic Pong vs ai
     - Asteroids -> in development

-## Goals of porfolio:

-The main goals of these projects are to exercise my knowledge of design patters, OOP, and multiple techniques

-in functional programming.
-Also ability to demonstrate my ability as an engineer, to achieve this I chose multiple

-Complex problems to solve both using logic and algorithmic persspicacity, also problems that are big enough to

-grow a codebase to a point where organization and neatness is necessary and paramount to even completing the problem.

 # TicTacToe vs Bot

 - Uses recursive algorithm for determining best move